-You may not have total contributions of more than \$49,000 in 2009 or an amount equal to 100% of your Compensation, whichever is less, allocated to the Plan for your benefit each year.
+In addition to the Deferral limit described previously, you may not have total contributions (including Deferrals) of more than \$49,000, plus any age 50 catch-up contributions, in 2009 or an amount equal to 100% of your Compensation, whichever is less, allocated to the Plan for your benefit each year.
 The \$49,000 limit will be increased as the cost of living increases, and is the total amount that can be contributed across all retirement plans sponsored by your Employer.